bugrahanyapilmisev/DSA210_Term_Project_bugrahan.yapilmisev/README.md

 I have one main source of data:

--   Data that is directly exported from Chess.com as a personal [data request](https://www.chess.com/games/archive). a-) This dataset contains information about every game I have played in chess.com.
+-   Data that is directly exported from Chess.com as a personal [data request](https://www.chess.com/games/archive). n a-) This dataset contains information about every game I have played in chess.com.
 For example, it contains ratings of players, movements, time info,            results, which player plays as black or white, etc.